 Meanwhile ‘Cards On The Table’ came over like a poptastic IAMX.
 James Knights is a natural crowd pleaser and the loose electro-funk of ‘What’s Your Poison?’ was particularly well-received.

-A rendition of SCARLET SOHO favourite ‘Gigolo’ was a reminder of a song that would have been a hit 30 years ago, while a straightforward cover of an actual hit from almost 30 years ago in the shape of PET SHOP BOYS ‘Heart’ completed half an hour of innocent synth assisted fun.
+A rendition of SCARLET SOHO favourite ‘Gigolo’ was a reminder of a song that would have been a hit 30 years ago, while a straightforward cover of a hit from almost 30 years ago in the shape of PET SHOP BOYS ‘Heart’ completed a half hour of innocent synth assisted fun.